Beiyang government: Provisional Executive Government (1924–1926)

 On 2 November 1924, Huang Fu was made acting president after Feng Yuxiang's request.
 He declared Cao Kun's presidency illegal as it was obtained by bribery.
 Any member of parliament who voted for him was subject to arrest.
 The 1923 constitution was invalidated and replaced with "Regulations for the Provisional Government".
 Puyi was expelled from the Forbidden City and several other reforms were made.
 Zhang, a monarchist, objected to the expulsion and Huang's government.
 Feng and Zhang agreed to make Duan Qirui the head of the provisional government and permanently dissolve the old parliament.
 The Provisional Chief Executive had the combined powers of the president and premier, the ability to pick his cabinet freely, and could rule without a legislature.
 While theoretically very powerful, in reality, Duan was at the mercy of Feng and Zhang.

 Feng, Zhang, and Duan invited Sun Yat-sen north to discuss national reunification.
-Sun travelled to Peking but his liver cancer progressed.
+Sun travelled to Beijing but his liver cancer progressed.
 Duan created a 160-member Reconstruction Conference on 1 February.
 Sun was skeptical of Duan and Zhang who toyed with the idea of restoring Puyi.
 Sun died in March, leaving his southern followers divided.